-Update trustee of Unit Trust – change the trustee of the Unit Trust
+Update the Trustee of Unit Trust – change the Trustee of the Unit Trust

 You can only change the trustee via a Deed of Variation.
-Your trust was formed via a Deed.
+Your Unit Trust deed was created as a Deed.
 It can only be updated by a Deed.
 A ‘minute’ or note is not sufficient to change the trustee of an Australian trust.

-John wants to stop being a Trustee of the Unit Trust
+John (the human) wants to escape being the Trustee of the Unit Trust

 John is shocked (Tony is less shocked).
 They immediately:

-2. build this “Change Unit Trust Trustee” to replace John as trustee for the new company (just press the blue button above to start building)
+- build this “Change Unit Trust Trustee” to replace John as trustee for the new company (press the blue button above to start building)

-1. the trustee retires, dies, goes bankrupt or insolvent
+- the trustee retires, dies, goes bankrupt, or is insolvent

 Should I have two trustees for the Unit Trust?